Henry O. Lampe: Career

 After graduating from college, Lampe took a job with the U.S. Information Agency, and moved into an apartment in Arlington's Fairlington neighborhood in 1953.
 Two years later, his mother was scheduled to become vice-consul in Austria, but never left the U.S.A., instead dying of a stroke in Arlington, so Henry and his wife Ginny Lampe moved into her house.
-In 1955, Lampe took an job with the Bureau of the Budget, and the family soon moved to a house of Greencastle Street in north Arlington, where they would live for more than three decades until Ginny's death.
+In 1955, Lampe took a job with the Bureau of the Budget, and the family soon moved to a house of Greencastle Street in north Arlington, where they would live for more than three decades until Ginny's death.

 In 1959, as the Eisenhower administration was ending, Lampe resigned his government job because he would otherwise need to wait three or four years for a promotion.
 He accepted a position with a local stock-brokerage firm, Birely & Company, and began his private sector career.
 Although he initially worked across the Potomac River in Washington, D.C., he soon opened the firm's Arlington Office, and then joined another firm that became part of Thomson McKinnon Securities, in Arlington's Clarendon neighborhood.
 In 1990, Thomson McKinnon went bankrupt and its assets were acquired by Prudential Securities, which in turn was acquired by Wachovia Securities in 2003 (after Lampe'e retirement).

 Lampe began his civic activism in discussions concerning lighting at Greenbrier playground and the neighboring Yorktown High School's athletic fields.
 He then became involved with the local civic association (the Northwest Arlington Civic Association), and matters involving construction of Route 66 through Arlington.
 Meanwhile, his wife (and her father C. Willard Harvey), kept taking him to Maryland Republican functions (her grandfather had been the first Republican elected to the Montgomery County, Maryland board in modern times).